Learning RESOURCE Center

 LIBRARY CHECKOUT COUNTER top

-Headphones and audio/visual material are available at the Library Checkout Counter but can only be used in the LRC.
+Headphones and audio/visual material are available at the Library Checkout Counter but can only be used in the LLRC.

-Many textbook publishers produce audio/video supplements for their text books and the LRC provide students with these supplements.
-Also, instructors are encouraged to recommend and supply additional materials on reserve to support their classes.
+Many textbook publishers produce audio/video supplements for their text books and the LRC provides students with these supplements when available, though more and more supplementary material is accessed through the publishers' websites.
+Instructors are encouraged to recommend and/or supply additional materials, which can be put on reserve especially for the students in their classes.

 HIGH TECH CENTER FOR STUDENTS WITH DISABILITIES top